-The identification of macroalgae species
+• The identification of macroalgae species

-This is the eighth year in which the identification of intertidal macroalgae has been included as an element of the NMBAQC scheme, with the format following that of previous years.
+This is the tenth year in which the identification of intertidal macroalgae has been included as an element of the NMBAQC scheme, with the format following that of previous years.
 Test material was labelled and distributed to participating laboratories using previously employed procedures, from which species identification forms were completed and returned for analysis.

-Eight laboratories subscribed to the macroalgae ring test with six laboratories submitting results with a total of eleven participants.
-Two laboratories failed to submit results; no reasons were provided.
-Four of the subscribing laboratories were government organisations and two were private consultancies.
+Four laboratories subscribed to the macroalgae ring test with all four laboratories submitting results with a total of ten participants.
+Three of the subscribing laboratories were government organisations and one was a private consultancy.
 To ensure consistency between scheme years, each participating laboratory was assigned the same laboratory code as in previous years except where a laboratory was new to the scheme.
 Individual codes may, however, change slightly due to variations in individual participants.
 Due to the nature of the exercise there was no limit on the number of participants per lab.